 12.00pm-midnight, Tuesday to Sunday

 With an extensive list of wines by the glass accompanied by petiscos, this wine bar is a popular place in Bairro Alto, perfect for a late afternoon chill out.
-There’s an adjoined restaurant, but the wine bar is the recommended space.
+There’s an adjoined restaurant, but the wine bar is the recommended spot.

 Rua Diário de Notícias, 95

 Wine by the glass with a jazz and blues soundtrack is what Artis offers.
 The place is tiny, so come prepared to sit close to other tables.
 However, the wooden décor creates the right ambience to drink wine and taste a selection of petiscos, including the platter of cheeses and sausages, fried potatoes, sautéed shrimps, and the legendary chicken sandwich.

 6. Páginas Tantas

 Páginas Tantas is a classic jazz bar in Bairro Alto, with live shows from Tuesday to Saturday.
 There’s no cover fee, you just pay what you drink.